M64GitHub/zigreSID/README.md

 - 🎚️ **Volume and Panning Control**: Adding **runtime volume adjustment** and **stereo panning controls**
 - 🔗 **SDL2 Audio Enqueue Integration**: Extending **SDL2 support** by leveraging **SDL’s enqueueing functions** for smoother, more flexible audio streaming.

-✨ *Stay tuned for these exciting updates as the project evolves—bringing even more SID power to your Zig applications!* 🎧💖

 ## 🎧 License

 This project uses the **ReSID** library and follows its licensing terms.
 The Zig and C bindings code is provided under the **MIT License**.